MohammadShahin/metis-testing/README.md

 - Withdraw: Ensure withdrawals from L2 to L1 are executed and settled correctly (to be added).
 - Multiple Withdrawal Transactions: Test the inclusion of multiple withdrawal transactions within a single block (to be added).

+The withdrawal require the RPC url to be archive node.
+Archive nodes aren't for public use on Metis Sepolia at the moment.
+So the withdrawal flow can't be tested now.

 You can run the tests in this category with:

 ```